Motivate your Lion Learners: Build a “Nudge” Campaign

 Want more information about “nudging”?
 Check out a copy of Saint Leo University Library’s eBook Nudge: improving decisions about health, wealth and happiness by Richard Thaler and Cass Sunstein.

-Would you like to have a copy of our slideshow or documents from Faculty Development Day 2017?
+Would you like to have a copy of our slideshow or documents?

 You may be prompted to sign in with your university credentials to access these files.